 Is this Salamander a Plant or Animal?
 Yes.

-NEW: Explore vernal polls on the BIG NIGHT with Dave Anderson!
+BONUS: Explore vernal polls on the BIG NIGHT with Dave Anderson!
 Check out this special video presentation.

 So much of New Hampshire’s natural beauty is obvious; from the top of a mountain trail, from the shore of a lake or pond, even from your kitchen window.
 You barely have to open your eyes to see it.
 But take a closer look, and beauty gives way to scientific wonder.
 That wonder may be inspired by the boiling of watery maple sap to sweet liquid sunshine; or by the majesty of an osprey wresting a writhing fish from a river.
 But keep an ear out this spring and you may witness wonder on molecular level!